zhuorantan/teslausb/README.md

 would allocate 50 gigabytes for camera and 10 gigabytes for music, leaving 40 gigabytes free.

-### Optional: Configure push notification via Pushover
+### Optional: Configure push notification via Pushover or Gotify
 If you'd like to receive a text message when your Pi finishes archiving clips follow these [Instructions](doc/ConfigureNotificationsForArchive.md).

 ### Optional: Configure a hostname